Learn more about the 2023 Virtual Exchange Grant Competition here.

 A: The answer to this question depends on the type of work the partner will conduct.
 Generally, a subrecipient provides substantive, programmatic work into the project.
 And generally, a contractor provides a good or service as part of the project.
 Each relationship determines the legal agreement needed to document that relationship: a contract will be negotiated with you, the applying organization.
-A subaward will be governed by the same federal regulations that govern a Stevens Initiative grant recipient’s agreement.
-The Stevens Initiative suggests you use the contractor vs. subaward determination checklist below to help guide you.
+A subaward will be governed by the same federal regulations that govern a Initiative grant recipient’s agreement.
+The Initiative suggests you use the contractor vs. subaward determination checklist below to help guide you.

 SECTION 1 – SUBRECIPIENT

 Description: A subaward is for the purpose of carrying out a portion of a Federal award and creates a Federal assistance relationship with the subrecipient.
 Characteristics which support the classification of the non-Federal entity as a subrecipient include when the contractor:

 - Determines who is eligible to receive what Federal assistance;

 - Has its performance measured in relation to whether objectives of a Federal program were met;

 - In accordance with its agreement, uses the Federal funds to carry out a program for a public purpose specified in authorizing statute, as opposed to providing goods or services for the benefit of the pass-through entity.

 Entities that include these characteristics are responsible for adherence to applicable Federal program requirements specified in the Federal award.